-The NFL 2022/23 season gets under way next week as only the best of the 32 teams survive a battle for playoff berths and a shot at Championship glory next February.
+The NFL 2022/23 season gets under way next week as only the best of the 32 teams survive a battle for playoff berths and a shot at Super Bowl glory next February.

-After an offseason packed with drama, now it's time for the football to do the talking with the first of 272 regular season games to feature the champions Los Angeles Rams and the Buffalo Bills - the favourites to dethrone them this year.
+After an offseason packed with drama, now it's time for the football to do the talking with the first of 272 regular season games to feature the Super Bowl champion Los Angeles Rams and the Buffalo Bills - the favourites to dethrone them this year.

 But the likes of Aaron Donald, Jalen Ramsey, Matthew Stafford and Cooper Kupp will be out to show him and his new Bills teammates that they don't intend to give up the Vince Lombardi Trophy without a fight when they meet in the kick-off Game on 9th September.